norMNfan/Indecision/README.md

 # Indecision

-A simple todo app that randomly chooses a task for you when you cannot what to do first.
+A simple todo app that randomly chooses a task for you when you cannot choose what to do first.

 ![Indecision screenshot](public/images/screenshot.png)